 |Viking 1 launch on a Titan III-E rocket on 20 August 1975.
 Image: NASA.|

 Assuming a 3 November 1979 launch, Earth-Mars transfer would need 268 days.
 During the voyage, a door would open in the top of the aeroshell and the rover's cylindrical electricity-generating Radioisotope Thermal Generators (RTGs) would extend into space on a boom.
 The plutonium-powered RTGs would continually generate heat; if kept sealed within the aeroshell during the flight to Mars, heat build-up would damage the rover.

 Mars arrival would occur in August 1980.
 The orbiter's rocket motor would slow the spacecraft so that the planet's gravity could capture it into orbit.
 Two days later, it would tweak its orbit so that it would pass over the rover's primary landing site.
 The JPL team estimated that its Mars rover could reach sites between 30° north and 30° south latitude.

 The JPL engineers described the rover landing sequence in considerable detail.
-Two hours after separation from the orbiter and 300 seconds before landing (that is, at L minus 300 seconds), the aeroshell would encounter Mars's thin upper atmosphere.
+Two hours after separation from the orbiter and 300 seconds before landing (that is, at L minus 300 seconds), the aeroshell would encounter the thin upper atmosphere of Mars.
 Entry deceleration would peak at about 12 times the force of Earth's gravity.

 At L minus 80 seconds, moving at a speed of Mach 2.5, the aeroshell would deploy a compact ballute ("balloon-parachute") 21,000 feet above Mars.
 Three seconds later, at 19,000 feet and a speed of Mach 2.2, a single parachute would deploy and the ballute would separate.